The Best Position to Sleep When You Have Sleep Apnea

 I'm not trying to say that positional therapy isn't a good thing (I treat my sleep apnea sleeping on the side), but you need to have the improvements measured.

-My advice is to raise money for a sleep study, and is better to do the sleep test twice: in the begging of the positional therapy and after a year, to see if you truly have improvements with your sleep apnea.
+My advice is to save money for a sleep study, and is better to do the sleep test twice: in the begging of the positional therapy and after a year, to see if you truly have improvements with your pillows for sleep apnea.